JianyuanXiao/SymPIC/README.md

 STDLIB=../stdlib.scm mpirun -n 4 ../sympic x_ebw.ss

 three files (tmpEB tmpEN and tmpJ) will be generated.
-We can use the matplotlib to show the spectrum of the X and EBW.
+We can use the matplotlib to show the spectrum of the extraordinary and electron Bernstein wave.

 execfile("../cgapsio/pygapsio.py")